- Address: Port-of-Spain

 The 2006 FIFA World Cup

 In 2006, Dwight Yorke played in the first-ever FIFA World Cup matches of the national football team of Trinidad and Tobago.
-The first-ever FIFA World Cup match of the Soca Warriors ended in a 0-0 draw.
+The first-ever FIFA World Cup match for the Soca Warriors ended in a goalless draw.
 The match against Sweden took place on 10 June 2006 in the German city of Dortmund.
 62,000 people attended the game.
 The national football team of Trinidad and Tobago also faced England and Paraguay in the 2006 FIFA World Cup.
 They lost against England in Nuremberg and they also lost against Paraguay in Kaiserslautern.
 Trinidad and Tobago scored no goals in the 2006 FIFA World Cup.
 Leo Beenhakker, who was born in the Dutch city of Rotterdam, was the manager of the team during the 2006 FIFA World Cup.